anaef/lua-tz/doc/README.md

 This function behaves similar to `os.time`, but additionally accepts a time zone.

 If the timezone argument is present, this is the time zone of the date represented by the table.
+Else, if the table argument contains a field `off`, this offset from UTC in seconds is applied to the date.
 Otherwise, the date is assumed to be in the local time zone of the host.

-If the table argument contains a field `off`, this offset from UTC in seconds is applied to the date regardless of the timezone argument.